CDLMarkus/QuantyFey/tutorial/tutorial.md

 > **Note:**
 > You can manually edit cells in this tab - for example, to change a **comment** - but **these changes will only take effect after the next `save`**
 > The update will not appear in the **PDF Report**.
-> If you save a compound twice, it will add a prefix to it, and save it as an additional transition - a new column in `Quant_results.csv` will be added with the new transition tame (e.g., re_1_transition), a new sheet, and a new report with the adjusted name will be generated.
+> If you save a compound twice, it will add a prefix to it, and save it as an additional transition - a new column in `Quant_results.csv` will be added with the new transition name (e.g., re_1_TransitionName), a new sheet, and a new report with the adjusted name will be generated.

-> Recommendation:
+> **Recommendation:**
 > When saving the same compound multiple times, make sure to use clear, informative comments.
 This helps you identifying which version you want to keep or report later on.
 > All saved versions are kept - **nothing is overwritten** - but without good labeling, it can get confusing.